maiziezhoulab/Bfimpute/README.md

 columns corresponding to cells.
-- `ccluster` The cluster approach: give `labeled` and corporate with param `label` (see details in `label`) if the cells are labeled, give the specific number `5` or `6` or ... if only the cluster number is known, give `Seurat` and we will detect the clusters on our own if lack of information, and of cause you can use your own cluster method and give us a function with a matrix as input and a vector as output (will only be used when `method` is set to `1`).
+- `ccluster` The cluster approach: give `labeled` and corporate with param `label` (see details in `label`) if the cells are labeled; give the specific number `5` or `6` or ... if only the cluster number is known; give `Seurat` and we will detect the clusters on our own if lack of information; and of cause you can use your own cluster method and give us a function with a matrix as input and a vector as output (will only be used when `method` is set to `1`).
 Default is `Seurat`.